 My landscape paintings of the Maine Coast are generally compact and straightforward in their approach, neither overly decorative nor elaborate.

 I paint a vision of the simple human experience of Maine’s coastal landscape.
-I find the intersection of land and water to be particularly evocative of the kind of quiet contemplative state that I endeavor to instill in my work and my subject matter generally eschews the depiction of elements that imply human presence or narrative.
+I find the intersection of land and water to be particularly evocative of the kind of quiet contemplative state that I endeavor to instill in my work.
+My subject matter generally eschews the depiction of elements that imply human presence or narrative.

-My paintings are based on meditative observation of the beauty of natural world.
-Yet this meditative reverie is tempered by the subtle disquiet of our contemporary alienation from nature.
+My paintings are based on meditative observation of the beauty of natural world, yet this thoughtful reverie is tempered by the subtle disquiet of our contemporary alienation from nature.

 |The Bangor Daily News on the Gallery Talk at the Wendell Gilley Museum|

 |PDF Archive: Islander Article: Outsider: MDI Artist Finds Inspiration in All Seasons